Efficient Memory Tiering in a Virtual Machine: Motivation

-Memory tiering techniques employed in host identify hot data pages of all the guest instances and place them in the fast memory tier, such as DRAM or HBM.
-As memory tiering solutions cannot differentiate between a dense hot huge page and a skewed hot huge page, they may place skewed hot huge pages in the limited-capacity and costly \near tier.
-Our empirical evaluation using Redis~\cite{redis} confirms this where we observed that $\sim$87\% of skewed hot huge pages were placed in \near tier wasting \near resources.
+\sepblock \textbf{Impact on tiering:} Host-based memory tiering techniques identify hot data pages of all the guest instances and place them in the fast memory tier.
+As these solutions cannot differentiate between a dense hot huge page and a \skewedhotpage, they end up placing \skewedhotpage{s} in the limited-capacity and costly \nearmemory tier.
+Our evaluation using Redis~\cite{redis} shows that $\approx52\%$ of host huge pages placed in \nearmemory were skewed (Figure~\ref{fig:teaser}).

-Hence, it is essential to handle skewed hot huge pages in a way that can augment existing host-based memory tiering techniques that are already employed in production environments~\cite{tpp, tmts, tmo, autonuma}.